RR

 Real-World Impact

-• Mental overhead: "Did I message the cook?"
+• Mental overhead: “Did I message the cook?
+Did we do the headcount?”

 More importantly: Zero mental burden.
 That’s the real win.